-The Savvy Investor Commercial Real Estate (CRE) section provides members with the latest white paper research, commentary and thought leadership articles on all aspects of the real estate and property sector at institutional level.
+The Savvy Investor Commercial Real Estate section provides members with the latest white paper research, commentary and thought leadership articles on all aspects of the real estate and property sector at institutional level.

 Commercial real estate is classified as a real asset within the alternatives asset class and includes land-based assets that have a business function e.g. business parks, offices, warehouses, hotels, medical centres, shopping centres (retail units), university halls of residence and commercial land.
 Returns from these assets will be derived from the building, sale, leasing and ongoing management of property.
-It should be noted that CRE does not include ordinary residential dwellings...
+It should be noted that commercial real estate does not include ordinary residential dwellings...

 According to Preqin, the global real estate investment market is estimated to be valued at circa £900bn with circa 7000 institutional investors participating globally, 40% of which are public and private pension funds.
 The remaining investing participants in the sector are foundations, endowments, insurance companies, private equity firms, family offices, wealth/asset managers and banking institutions.

 Commercial real estate investment is popular with pension fund managers due its combined long-term capital and income return profile.
 Not only are real estate income returns stable, but capital returns are also tied to broad future economic growth.
 Institutional investors can access commercial real estate either in debt or equity form – this can be done so privately (private equity or debt vehicles) or via publicly listed investment vehicles such as Real Estate Investment Trusts (REITs), Exchange-Traded Funds (ETFs), mutual funds or unit trusts.
 Commercial real estate exposure in a typical portfolio will usually be around 5-10%.

 There are a wide variety of real estate investment strategies employed by investors globally with variations on those strategies.
 The most common types are: